Welcome to Part 2 of our series on top tips for long-distance travel with a toddler!

 - A small toy, such as a lego or playmobil person.
 We tend to get a person and animal set, e.g. dog, so the person can take the dog for a walk over the hill (seat back in front), down the hill (arm) and over various obstacles (armrests, cabin luggage, pocket in the back of the seat).
 The dog also hides under the cups.

 - A small car.
-Originally we used a wooden one, but on later trips, one of these was useful: construction added to play time.
+Originally we used a wooden one, but on later trips, a Lego Duplo car was useful: construction added to playtime.

 - A sensory/interactive toy, such as this one.
 Now that Miss M is 3, it no longer holds her interest.